 - Writing vocabulary: the words we use in writing

 Vocabulary is also very important to reading comprehension.
-Readers cannot understand what they are reading without knowing what most of the words mean.
-As children learn to read more advanced texts, they must learn the meaning of new words that are not part of their oral vocabulary.
+Children cannot understand what they are reading without knowing what most of the words mean.
+As children learn to read more advanced texts, they must learn the meaning of new words that are not part of their vocabulary.

 How can I help to develop my child's vocabulary?

-All parents want their child to do well in school.
+- All parents want their child to do well in school.
 One way to help your child is to help them build their vocabulary.
 Beginning readers use knowledge about words to help them make sense of what they're reading.
-The more words a reader knows, the more they are able to comprehend what they're reading or listening to.
+The more words a reader knows, the more they are able to comprehend what they are reading or listening to.

-Sharing a new word with your child doesn't have to take a long time: just a few minutes to talk about the word and then focus back on the book or conversation.
-Choose which words to talk about carefully — choosing every new word might make reading seem like a chore.
+- Sharing a new word with your child doesn't have to take a long time: just a few minutes to talk about the word and then focus back on the book or conversation.
 The best words to explore with your child are ones that are common among adult speakers but are less common to see in the books your child might read.

 Remember that really big watermelon we got at the grocery store?
 That was an enormous watermelon!